britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Singular Assertions {#singular-assertions}

-\[EDITOR'S NOTE: fix this section up]

-An Assertion body is a map.
-The keys present in this map depend on whether the Assertion is contained in a Message, Shard or Zone.
+A Singular Assertion contains the set of objects associated with a single given subject name in a given zone in a given context.
+A Singular Assertion with a valid signature can be used as a positive answer to a query for a name.
+It is represented as a CBOR map.
+The keys present in this map depend on whether the Singular Assertion is contained in a Message, Shard or Zone.

-Assertions contained in a Message's content value are "bare Assertions".
-Since they cannot inherit any values from their containers, they MUST contain the signatures (0), subject-name (3), subject-zone (4), context (6), and objects (7) keys.
+Assertions contained directly within a Message's content value cannot inherit any values from their containers, and therefore MUST contain the signatures (0), subject-name (3), subject-zone (4), context (6), and objects (7) keys.

-Assertions within a Shard or Zone are "contained Assertions", and can inherit values from their containers.
-A contained Assertion MUST contain the subject- name (3) and objects (7) keys.
+Assertions within a Shard or Zone can inherit values from their containers.
+A contained Assertion MUST contain the subject-name (3), objects (7) keys.
 The subject-zone (4) and context (6) keys MUST NOT be present.
-They are assumed to have the same value as the corresponding values in the containing Shard or Zone for signature generation and signature verification purposes; see {{cbor-signature}}.
+They are assumed to have the same value as the corresponding values in the containing Shard or Zone for signature generation and signature verification purposes; see

-A contained Assertion SHOULD contain the signatures (0) key, since an unsigned contained Assertion cannot be used by a RAINS server to answer a query; it must be returned in a signed Shard or Zone.
+{{signature}}.

-The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
-If not present, the containing Shard or Zone MUST be signed.
+The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{signature}}.
 Signatures on a contained Assertion are generated as if the inherited subject-zone and context values are present in the Assertion, whether actually present or not.
-The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in {{signatures-in-assertions}}.
+The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context.

 The value of the subject-name (3) key is a UTF-8 encoded {{!RFC3629}} string containing the name of the subject of the assertion.
-The subject name MAY contain dot(s) '.'.
-The subject name never contains the zone in which the subject name is registered; the fully-qualified name is obtained by joining the subject-name to the subject-zone with a '.' character.
-The subject-name must be valid according to the nameset expression for the zone, if any.
+The subject name may cover multiple levels of hierarchy, separated by the '.' character.
+The fully-qualified name of an Assertion is obtained by joining the subject-name to the subject-zone with a '.' character.
+The subject-name must be valid according to the nameset expression for the zone, if any (see {{obj-nameset}}).

 The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the assertion is made and MUST end with